pingcap/dbt-tidb/tests/README.md

 ```
 Then test grant:
 ```
-PYTHONPATH=. pytest tests/functional/adapter/grant
+PYTHONPATH=. pytest tests/functional/adapter/tidb/grant
 ```

-## Test other version of TiDB
+## Test other versions of TiDB

 > Make sure you have installed the corresponding TiDB Version

-We need to test for TiDB 4.0-5.0 and TiDB 5.1-5.2 for they are partly incompatible with latest TiDB. `test_tidb_v4_0_v5_0` and `test_tidb_v5_1_v5_2` under the tests/functional/adapter/basic is the test for them.
+We need to test for TiDB 4.0-5.0 and TiDB 5.1-5.2 for they are partly incompatible with the latest TiDB.

-Now only tests under basic need to test different versions of TiDB.
+They are put into the `tests/functional/adapter/tidb4_0` and `tests/functional/adapter/tidb5_0` path.

+The way to test them is the same as above.